Skip to main content

 info

 stVaults are using 0x02-type withdrawal credentials for deposits.
-Therefore stVaults can utilize large validators (depositing up to 2048 ETH per a single validator not losing efficiency).
+Therefore stVaults can utilize large validators (depositing up to 2048 ETH per single validator without losing efficiency).

 Resources